-- Informed assumption that modifying DUI-related crimes by lowering the per se BAC from 0.08% to 0.05% will result in some drivers becoming aware of the new DUI per se BAC.
-This is based on information from key informants in Washington State and the Utah State Highway Safety Office. - Informed assumption that modifying DUI-related crimes by lowering the per se BAC from 0.08% to 0.05% would likely not change enforcement of the DUI per se BAC.
-This assumption is based on information from key informants in Washington State and evidence from Utah. - A fair amount of evidence that some drivers becoming aware of the lower DUI per se BAC will result in some people modifying alcohol-impaired driving behaviors. - A fair amount of evidence that some people modifying alcohol-impaired driving behavior would result in some reduction of crashes and fatalities involving alcohol-impaired driving. - Unclear evidence how decreasing alcohol-impaired driving crashes and fatalities may impact equity for drivers and non-drivers. - "Other Considerations" includes potential impacts of criminal legal system involvement for drivers with lower BACs as well as impacts on administrative penalties.
+- Informed assumption that modifying DUI-related crimes by lowering the per se BAC from 0.08% to 0.05% may result in some drivers becoming aware of the new DUI per se BAC.
+This is based on information from key informants in Washington State and the Utah State Highway Safety Office. - Informed assumption that modifying DUI-related crimes by lowering the per se BAC from 0.08% to 0.05% may not change enforcement of the DUI per se BAC.
+This assumption is based on information from key informants in Washington State and evidence from Utah. - A fair amount of evidence that some drivers becoming aware of the lower DUI per se BAC would likely result in some people modifying alcohol-impaired driving behaviors. - A fair amount of evidence that some people modifying alcohol-impaired driving behaviors would likely result in some reduction of crashes and fatalities involving alcohol-impaired driving. - Unclear evidence how decreasing alcohol-impaired driving crashes and fatalities may impact equity for drivers and non-drivers.

-\ RCW 46.04.015 defines alcohol concentration as: 1) grams of alcohol per two hundred ten liters of a person's breath (g/210L); or 2) grams of alcohol per one hundred milliliters of a person's blood (g/100mL or g/dL).
+&lt;sup>a RCW 46.04.015 defines alcohol concentration as: 1) grams of alcohol per two hundred ten liters of a person's breath (g/210L); or 2) grams of alcohol per one hundred milliliters of a person's blood (g/100mL or g/dL).
 Blood and breath alcohol concentration (BAC and BrAC, respectively) are commonly noted as percentages.
 This review uses percentages to note concentration and the acronym BAC to refer to both blood and breath alcohol concentration, unless specified.